Raicuparta/rai-pal-db/README.md

 Example: https://raicuparta.github.io/rai-pal-db/mod-db/0/bepinex.json

 There are JSON schemas available in [/mod-db/schema](/mod-db/schema) that you can use to understand the format of the database files.
+The main one is [db-schema.json](/mod-db/schema/db-schema.json), which then references all the others.

 ## Steam IDs